Resources enquiries and complaints

 |Within 20 days of final site inspection (however, detailed results may take up to 2 months to be finalised)||Data analysis and investigation report||The investigator will analyse data obtained from the field investigation and compile a report.
 We will send a copy to the bore owner and provide them with an opportunity to discuss findings with the investigating officer|

 Land Access Ombudsman

-The Queensland Government has established the Office of the Land Access Ombudsman to improve the land access framework for landholders and the resources sector.
+The Office of the Land Access Ombudsman has been established to improve the land access framework for landholders and the resources sector.

 The Land Access Ombudsman is an independent, impartial body to help landholders and resource companies resolve disputes about alleged breaches of conduct and compensation agreements and make good agreements.